Mu2e/Offline/DQMHelpers/README.md

 ### Readout geography (`kppReadout`)

-The helper carries two channel-ID conventions, and `Config::kppReadout` (default true) picks which one is live.
-They are mutually exclusive — the detector is either cabled the KPP way or it is not.
+`Config::kppReadout` (default true) sizes the FEB axes.
+It selects detector size only — it does **no** ROC remapping.

-`kppReadout: true` is the KPP cabling.
+`kppReadout: true` sizes for KPP, the extracted CRV and the only one built so
-DTC link 3 is read out as ROC 4 and folded onto
+far: ROC 1-2, FEBs numbered `(roc-1)*25 + feb`, and `h1_channels` /
-ROC 2, FEBs are numbered `(roc-1)*25 + feb`, and `h1_channels` /
+`h1_channelsLastEwt` / `h2_channels` booked over 33 FEB slots.
+Every existing
-`h1_channelsLastEwt` / `h2_channels` are booked over the resulting 33 FEB
+dataset wants this mode, which is why it is the default here and in `prolog_v12.fcl`.

-slots.
+`kppReadout: false` is the full CRV, which does not exist yet — a seam for when it does, not a mode anything runs in today.
+The occupancy trio is **not booked** rather than resized, since 394 of 432 FEBs would fall past the 2112-bin axis and `crvDigisPerChannel` / `crvDigiRates` already cover the full detector correctly binned.

-`kppReadout: false` is the full CRV, which does not exist yet.
-The ROC fold is turned off and the occupancy trio is not booked rather than resized, since 394 of 432 FEBs would fall past the 2112-bin axis and `crvDigisPerChannel` / `crvDigiRates` already cover the full detector correctly binned.
+**No ROC fold here.** DTC link 3 is read out as ROC 4 and folded onto ROC 2 by `CrvDigisFromArtdaqFragmentsFEBII` (`useROC4asROC2`) at unpack time, so digis reach the helper with the correct ROC already.
+Re-folding would duplicate a DAQ-level mapping and silently mask an unpacker configured without it; instead a ROC 4 arriving here lands off-axis and raises the warning below.

 `h1_channelsLastEwt`, the rolling EWT-window occupancy, has no full-CRV equivalent and would need rebasing onto the CRVId convention.
 Irrelevant while